maxim111333/incubator-aurora/docs/thrift-deprecation.md

 Every existing thrift schema modification is unique in its requirements and must be analyzed carefully to identify its scope and expected consequences.
 The following checklist may help in that
 analysis:
 * Is this a new field/struct?
-If yes, go ahead.
+If yes, go ahead
 * Is this a pure field/struct rename without any type/structure change?
-If yes, go ahead and rename.
+If yes, go ahead and rename
-* Anything else, read further to make sure your change is properly planned.
+* Anything else, read further to make sure your change is properly planned

 ## Deprecation cycle
 Any time a breaking change (e.g.: field replacement or removal) is required, the following cycle